MilesMcBain/fnmate/README.md

   * `fnmate_placeholder` is the placeholder value that gets put in the function body.
 Defaults to `NULL`, can be set to any text.
   * `fmate_searcher` is the grep tool to use for the function definition jumping helper.
 Valid options are `"rg"` (ripgrep), and `"git_grep"`.
   * `fnmate_quote_jump_regex` can be set to `TRUE` if `Jump to function definiton` is not working due to an error in the command.
 This seems necessary on MacOS and Linux, depending on the shell version.
+  * `fnmate_banned` is a character vector of function names that will never have defintions generated for them.
+Handy if you accidentally find yourself generating definitions for things like `tar_target()`

 You can modify any of these options by running, for example, `options(fnmate_quote_jump_regex = TRUE)` in your R session or in your `.Rprofile`.